 The information relating to the Fund presented on this website has not been audited and may be calculated and presented differently from similar information (such as representations of portfolio composition, assets and leverage and other data) included in the Fund's annual financial statements and other sources.

 The Fund is a closed-end exchange traded investment fund.
 The material on this website is presented only to provide information and is not intended for trading purposes.
 Closed-end funds, unlike open-end funds, are not continuously offered.
-After the initial public offering, shares are sold on the open market through a stock exchange.
+After the initial public offering, units are sold on the open market through a stock exchange.
 Closed-end funds may be leveraged and carry various risks depending upon the underlying assets owned by a fund.
 Investment policies, management fees and other matters of interest to prospective investors may be found in each closed-end fund annual and semi-annual report.
 For additional information, please contact your investment professional.

 Shares of closed-end funds frequently trade at a discount to their net asset value, which may increase risk of loss.
 The risk may be greater for investors expecting to sell their shares in a relatively short period after completion of the fund's initial public offering.